-When dealing with a lick granuloma, dog parents may find themselves a bit discouraged because getting the spot to heal can take some time and trial and error.
-In order to make the process a little easier, integrative veterinarian Dr. Julie Buzby explains what lick granulomas are, why they happen, and what you and your vet can do to help your dog.
+When dealing with a lick granuloma, dog parents may find themselves a bit discouraged.
+Integrative veterinarian Dr. Julie Buzby explains why getting the spot to heal can take some time, and treatment may involve some trial and error.
+Find out what lick granulomas are, why they happen, and what you and your vet can do to help your dog.

 It’s not uncommon for dogs to lick themselves.
 Perhaps they are soothing an area of minor irritation like a bug bite.
 Or maybe they are trying to get every last bit of leftover flavoring off their fur after chomping on a tasty chew they were “holding” with their paws.
 Whatever the reason, licking does happen sometimes.